solana-labs/solana/docs/src/developing/programming-model/runtime.md

 attempts to retain existing behavior to avoid breaking clients.
 Transactions can request a specific number of `max_units` via [Compute Budget](#compute-budget) instructions.
-Clients should request only what they need; requesting the minimum amount of units required to process the transaction will improve their fee/compute-unit ratio, which transaction prioritization is based on.
+Clients should request only what they need; requesting the minimum amount of units required to process the transaction will reduce overall transaction cost, which includes prioritization-fee for every 10K compute-units.

+Prioritization_fee is what transaction prioritization based on, it can be set by `ComputeBudgetInstruction::set_prioritization_fee` function.

 ## New Features